FCHXWH823/LLM4ChipDesign/README.md

 ---

 ## (Security) Assertions by Large Language Models
-This tool investigates the use of LLMs for code generation in hardware assertion generation for security, where primarily natural language prompts, such as those one would see as code comments in assertion files, are used to produce SystemVerilog assertions.
+**Key Idea:** This tool investigates the use of LLMs for code generation in hardware assertion generation for security, where primarily natural language prompts, such as those one would see as code comments in assertion files, are used to produce SystemVerilog assertions.
 - 📄 **Paper:** https://arxiv.org/abs/2306.14027
 - 📄 **Slides:** https://github.com/FCHXWH823/LLM4Hardware/blob/main/slides/llm_assertion_slides.pptx

 ---

 ## RAG-based SVA Generator for OpenTitan
-This system combines web scraping, semantic search, and LLMs to generate high-quality SystemVerilog assertions for OpenTitan hardware IP blocks.
+**Key Idea:** This system combines web scraping, semantic search, and LLMs to generate high-quality SystemVerilog assertions for OpenTitan hardware IP blocks.
 It downloads documentation from the OpenTitan website, processes it into a searchable knowledge base, and uses AI to generate contextually relevant SVA properties.
 - 💻 **Code:** https://github.com/AnandMenon12/OpenTitan_RAG_SVAGEN

 ---

 ## LLMPirate: LLMs for Black-box Hardware IP Piracy
-LLMs are increasingly adopted in hardware design and verification, but their powerful generative capabilities also create new security risks.
+**Key Idea:** LLMs are increasingly adopted in hardware design and verification, but their powerful generative capabilities also create new security risks.
 One unexplored threat vector is intellectual property (IP) piracy: rewriting hardware designs to evade piracy detection tools.
 LLMPirate that generates pirated circuit design variations capable of consistently bypassing state-of-the-art detection methods.
 LLMPirate addresses challenges in integrating LLMs with hardware circuit descriptions, scaling to large designs, and ensuring practical efficiency, resulting in an end-to-end automated pipeline.
 - 📄 **Paper:** https://arxiv.org/abs/2411.16111
 - 📄 **Slides:** https://github.com/FCHXWH823/LLM4Hardware/blob/main/slides/LLMPirate_slides.pptx

 ---

 ## C2HLSC:  LLMs can Bridge the Software-to-Hardware Design Gap
-**Motivation:**
+**Key Idea:**
 We present a case study using an LLM to rewrite C code for NIST 800-22 randomness tests, a QuickSort algorithm, and AES-128 into HLS-synthesizable C. The LLM iteratively transforms the C code guided by the system prompt and tool's feedback, implementing functions like streaming data and hardware-specific signals.
 With the hindsight obtained from the case study, we implement a fully automated framework (C2HLSC) to refactor C code into HLS-compatible formats using LLMs.
 To tackle complex designs, we implement a preprocessing step that breaks down the hierarchy in order to approach the problem in a divide-and-conquer bottom-up way.

 - 📄 **Paper:** https://arxiv.org/abs/2412.00214